stephanemartinw/responsible-wordpress-with-tachyons/README.md

 Start from the Wistiti child theme (mywistiti) and start building your theme by :

 * building your custom templates or pages.
-For that, use Wistiti's elements shortcodes and tachyons.io classes.
+For that, use Wistiti's elements shortcodes, widgets and tachyons.io classes.
-* overriding Wistiti's elements templates to fit your specific needs.
+* overriding Wistiti's elements templates to fit your specific needs (layout and skin), via the customizer files.
+* adding content via the generated custom post types interfaces.
-* extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
+* if necessary, extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
 And share them and contribute here to allow other wistitis to use your new great features !
-* adding content via the generated custom post types interfaces.

 For more information and detailled documenation, a [wistiti Wiki](https://github.com/stephanemartinw/wistiti/wiki) is under construction.